mridul-agrawal/PewPew/README.md

 # PewPew
-This is a 2D Space Shooter game similar to asteroids which I have created in Unity game engine.
+### This is a fast paced 2D Space Shooter game similar to asteroids which I have created in Unity game engine.

 <hr>